gperez42/gperez42/README.md

 - LinkedIn: www.linkedin.com/in/glenvelis-perez-16546431a

 ✨ Fun Facts:
 I love dancing and blueberry ice cream!
 You can often find me listening to Latin pop while coding and cozying up with some popcorn and a nice movie on the weekends.
-One of my favorite pastimes is baking a dessert when I'm back home in Central NY with my family.
+One of my favorite pastimes is baking desserts when I'm back home in Central NY with my family.